taimoorsattar7/taimoorsattar-web/content/blogs/solve-captcha-with-2captcha/index.md

 ![list of Captchas](./list-of-captchas.jpg)

 As above, We've used the 2Captcha service to solve the simple Captcha image.
 Not only that, but 2Captcha also provide variety of captcha-solving service e.g. Normal Captcha, Text Captcha, reCAPTCHA, Capy Puzzle, etc.

+I have written a detailed blog about how to use [2Captcha to submit the form](/blogs/form-submission-puppeteer-2captcha) in the code.